DanielBMarkham/Info-Ops/manuscript/chapter20.md

 Yay!
 If you've taken any sort of backlogs course in the past, you're probably yelling, "Why would we want to create a backlog without a customer or product owner present?"

-***Because we want to be wrong***
+***Because we want to be wrong***.
+"Failing tests that tell us stuf we need to know", that's our motto.

 We want a test.
 Analysis happens naturally.
+Sure, we're calling this thing a meeting, but it's not, really.
 In any given week a good team is probably going through 50 grooming cycles, most of them informal.
-In a lot of ways, it doesn't matter what we put down here as much as it matters that we have something to continue talking about with the customer.
+In a lot of ways, it doesn't matter as long as we have something that drives useful conversations with the customer.
 We have a test that could pass or fail.

 Since we haven't quite spent an hour yet at the hotel, and since we can use what we have in the model to make more tests, we sketch out a couple of screen wireframes (System Abstract Structure) to show to Pete tomorrow and get his feedback.

 Then we go back and add our new items to EasyAM, printing out the new diagrams.
-As we update the diagram, we realize we also forgot "Classroom", which is where a Teacher teaches a course during a training period to a bunch of possums, which we toss in there.
-And adding that, we realize we also have a "Schedule classes", which involves assigning teachers and courses to classrooms during a training period
+As we update the diagram, we realize we also forgot "Classroom", which is where a Teacher teaches a course during a training period to a bunch of possums, which we toss in there.[^20:30] And adding that, we realize we also have a "Schedule classes", which involves assigning teachers and courses to classrooms during a training period

+[^20:30]: The behavior, not the possums.

 ![](images/chapter20-ucm2.jpg)